"Fundación Aladina brightens up hospital stays for every child and their family with genuine love and smiles"

 Little by little I began to establish friendships with the children and their families.
 Lots of the kids were teenagers, who either couldn’t or didn’t want to go to the game rooms.
 That volunteer work changed my life; what was once a weekly visit turned into a daily activity.

 The great news was that helping, and helping in a significant way, was possible.
 Because of this, I decided to start my own foundation–the Fundación Aladina (The Aladina Foundation).

 “Ala…Dina!” was a successful television series starring Paz Padilla that I created and produced for TVE.
 It was about Aladina, a genie in a lamp who had a hard time with her magic lessons, and was pretty much a complete mess.
 I gave the foundation this name for two reasons: children enjoyed the series, and above all, it had magic–a lot of magic.

 There is a lot of suffering, and a lot of tears.
 The battles are long and hard, and some are lost.
-But in the end, the love and affection from this whole experience stand out
+But in the end, the love and affection from the whole experience stand out.

-The Fundación Aladina uses love and smiles to brighten hospital stays for each and every child and their family.
+The Fundación Aladina uses color and smiles to brighten hospital stays for each and every child and their family.
 It fills me with joy to affirm that Fundación Aladina helps kids fight childhood cancer, because it shouldn’t ever be able to take away a smile from a child.